OpenHD/Documentation/hardware/displays.md

 * [RaspberryPi Camera Viewer](broken-reference)

 {% hint style="info" %}
 When using your phone or tablet we recommend using the QOpenHD app which was designed specifically for this project.
+Will be updated to fully support EVO.
 {% endhint %}

-The phone can be connected either via USB Tethering or by connectiing to the Hotspot WiFi network started by the Ground SBC if the SBC has an internal WiFi capable of working on a band other than the active Air connection.
+The phone can be connected either via USB Tethering or by connecting to the Hotspot WiFi network started by the Ground SBC.
+In EVO releases, band selection it's automated now.
+Also, an ethernet to usb adapter can be used, just enable ethernet hotspot in ground pi's settings in User Interface.
 ## Using a Ground Station

 In this scenario the Ground SBC acts as a proxy for the Video and Telemetry for a separate Groundstation.
 This can be anything you can think of as longs as it is able to interpret the Video and Telemetry and is able to connect to the Ground SBC.